classiccomputerworkshop/classiccomputerworkshop/README.md

-All items in our repository are open sourced and free to use as you wish.
+Documentaion on our products.
+And some free stuff too.